Are you considering the idea of starting a website or blog for your business?

 - Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

 You don’t need all of the above columns.
-You can keep it simple by creating a basic spreadsheet with just these essential columns:
+You can keep things simple by creating a basic spreadsheet containing only these essential columns:

-If you want to create an Editorial Calendar to help plan new monthly content, you can search online for “free monthly calendar template” or download a free calendar template from WinCalendar.com …
+If you would like to create an Editorial Calendar to help plan new content on a monthly basis, just search online for “free editorial calendar” or download a free calendar template from WinCalendar.com …

 (WinCalendar – Calendar downloads)